 Although Purgatory touches on the experiences and actions of other mystics, including canonized saints like Padre Pio, the film is dominated by Horak.
 This seems an odd and unfortunate choice, especially since Kondrat helpfully includes a caution from an elderly Italian priest against private revelations that lack Church approval, but never tells us whether Horak’s visions have been approved, or even evaluated, at any level in the Church.

 Who is Horak?
 Virtually unknown in the English-speaking world, the visionary was born in Ukraine in 1909 and died in 1993.
 She apparently abandoned her faith as a young girl, but recovered it as a result of mystical encounters with heavenly visitors, including St. Pio, St. John Vianney, St. Joan of Arc, and Blessed Anne Catherine Emmerich.

 Horak’s account of purgatory includes various “circles,” from the initial “circle of wandering,” in which souls “hover close to the earth” but have no contact with it, to circles of “hunger, fear, horror, and distress” about which less is revealed.
-Perhaps most insistently, the film emphasizes Horak’s idea that grief, sorrow, and tears for our loved ones not only affords them no comfort, but actually burdens or harms them in some way.
+Perhaps most insistently, the film emphasizes Horak’s idea that grief, sorrow, and tears for our loved ones not only afford them no comfort, but actually burden or harm them in some way.

 “Nothing is so burdensome to the soul in purgatory,” we hear from Horak’s writings, “as the grief or the hate of those who remain on earth.”